Brexit – advice and support for staff

 What will Brexit mean for our EU staff and colleagues from overseas?

-We are acutely sensitive to the feelings and concerns of our EU and overseas staff and it will be a priority for this university to respond with reassurance and timely, accurate information.
+We are acutely sensitive to the feelings and concerns of our EU and overseas staff and it is a priority for this university to respond with reassurance and timely, accurate information.
 St Andrews has flourished for six centuries precisely because it has always welcomed scholars and staff from afar and grown stronger for being a truly international community – and that will continue to be the case.
-The UK Government is being pressed by Universities UK and many others to make a clear statement that all EU nationals living and working here are welcome, and that any changes to immigration rules will only apply to new entrants to the UK.
-We have added our voice to those calls and will continue to do so until we have a clear decision from the UK Government.
+We have pressed the UK Government to make a clear statement that all EU nationals living and working here continue to be welcome, and that any changes to immigration rules will only apply to new entrants to the UK.
+Details of specific support for our EU staff and their families can be found above under ‘Support’.

 How does the referendum result affect our students and prospective students from the EU?